-Health Choice Arizona wants you and your family to live a healthy life by making smart, healthy choices.
+BCBSAZ Health Choice wants you and your family to live a healthy life by making smart, healthy choices.

-If you are a new member of Health Choice Arizona or if there has been a change to your health care (such as a hospitalization), one of our care coordinators will call you to ask you questions in order to assess your health.
-After the health assessment, if the care coordinator finds a health risk that we can help you manage, you may be offered enrollment in a health care management program which is designed to help you stay healthy.
+If you are a new member of BCBSAZ Health Choice or if there has been a change to your health care (such as a hospitalization), one of our care coordinators will call you to ask you questions in order to assess your health.
+After the health appraisal, if the care coordinator finds a health risk that we can help you manage, you may be offered enrollment in a care management program which is designed to help you stay healthy.

-If you are receiving services from an Integrated Health Home, your care team there will help you complete these questions.
+If you are receiving services from a Behavioral Health Home, your care team there will help you complete these questions.

 Care Management and Disease Management